|

 dangerous if used incorrectly

-- Quality of movement is more beneficial than quantity of
+- Quality of movement is more beneficial than the number of

 exercise repetitions or sets